analogdevicesinc/libiio/README_DEVELOPERS.md

+# libiio - Active Development Overview

+**libiio** is under active development, with continuous improvements, bug fixes, and new features added frequently.
+The `main` branch represents the development of **libiio v1.0**, which introduces a **brand-new API** that is **incompatible with libiio v0.26 and earlier**.
+This new API reflects significant architectural changes and improvements designed to enhance performance, flexibility, and usability.

+## Nightly Builds (Developer Use Only)

+To support developers contributing to or testing the experimental features of libiio v1.0 (which encompasses all code on the `main` branch at present), we provide **nightly builds**.
+These are automated, pre-release versions generated daily from the latest changes in the repository.

+These nightly builds are intended **exclusively for development and testing purposes**.
+**End users should avoid using nightly builds in production**, as they may include unstable, incomplete, or breaking changes that could negatively impact performance or functionality.

+### Why Use Nightly Builds?

+Using nightly builds allows developers to:

+- Test and verify new features before they are officially released.
+- Identify bugs and regressions early in the development cycle.
+- Provide feedback to help shape the final release of libiio v1.0.

+### Reporting Issues

+If you encounter any bugs or issues while using nightly builds, we encourage you to report them on the [issue tracker](https://github.com/analogdevicesinc/libiio/issues).
+Early feedback is critical to ensuring the stability and reliability of future releases.

+Thank you for contributing to the development of libiio!

 # Libiio packages

 | Operating System        | GitHub main status  | Version |  Primary Installer Package  | Alternative Package, tarball or zip |